Category

 One of the most important elements of using an emergency mass notification system is making sure that you have updated contact information for every person you need to notify.
 It’s easy to fall behind if someone changes their phone number or new hires are added to the system and don’t fill out all the information.

 By testing your system periodically, you can identify gaps in your data and focus efforts on ensuring information is both accurate and actionable.
-Even if you have a system, like AlertMedia, that automatically syncs employee data stored in Active Directory or your HRIS, testing your notification system ensures that you know everyone is going to get an alert when it counts.
+Even if you have a system, like AlertMedia, that automatically syncs employee data stored in Active Directory or your HRIS, testing your employee notification system ensures that you know everyone is going to get an alert when it counts.

 3. It allows administrators to get familiar with the system